 Five minutes later, Telzey brought the car down in a public parking area, left it there with locked engine and doors.
 The entrance to a general transportation circuit fronted on the parking space.
 She went inside, oriented herself on the circuit maps, and set out.
 Not long afterwards, she exited near a large freight spaceport.
+The freight port adjoined a run-down city area with a population which lived in the main on Tongi Phon handouts.
+It had few attractions and an oversupply of predators.
+Otherwise, it was a good place for somebody who wanted to drop out of sight.

-with her there, they were her robots.
+Telzey let a thoroughly vicious pair of predators, one of them a young woman of about her size, trail her along the main streets for a while.
+They were uncomplicated mentalities, readily accessible.
+She turned at last into a narrow alley, and when they caught up with her there, they were her robots.
 She exchanged street clothes with the woman in a deserted backyard, left the alley with the Elaigar knife wrapped in a cloth she'd taken from a trash pile.
 The two went on in the opposite direction, the woman carrying the folded length of tapestry she'd coveted.
 Their minds had been provided with a grim but plausible account of how she'd come by it and the bloodstained expensive clothing she now wore.